shanmugara/istio-poc/docs/publishing.md

 ## Steps to publish a new ingress endpoint

+### CedarACL derived intent for Istio:
+TBD (need to break down the intent and atrributes)

 1. Deploy the application in kubernetes namespace. (we are injecting istio sidecar in the deployment)
 2. Create a new service for the application.
 3. Istio steps:
     1. Create a new virtual service for the application.
     2. Create a new gateway for the application.
     3. Create a new destination rule for the application.
+    4. Create authorization policy for the application.
+    5. Peer authentication policy for the application.
+    6. Create requestAuthentication policy for the application.

 4. Create new gateway step:
     1. What information do we need to create a new gateway?